BKWLD/vue-in-viewport-mixin/README.md

 ## Props

 - `in-viewport-active (true)` - Whether to listen update the mixin data.
 Setting to `false` later in the lifecyle will remove listeners and setting back to `true` will re-apply listeners.
-- `in-viewport-once (false)` - Whether to remove listeners once the first event.
+- `in-viewport-once (false)` - Whether to remove listeners once the component enters viewport.
+If the component is in viewport when mounted, listeners are never added.
 - `in-viewport-offset (0)` - Sets both `in-viewport-offset-top` and `in-viewport-offset-bottom`
 - `in-viewport-offset-top` - A positive number will make the vm trigger being in the viewport early, before it's actually scrolls into position.
 A negative value will do the opposite.
 - `in-viewport-offset-bottom` - See `in-viewport-offset-top`.